bad bible verses new testament

 Mark 7:9-13: In this passage, Jesus seems to reject traditional Jewish dietary laws by telling his followers that it is not what goes into a person’s mouth that defiles them, but rather what comes out of it.
 This has been interpreted as an endorsement for disregarding food laws, which contradicts other teachings in the Bible.

-See also bible verses about all things work together for good
+See also bible verses about boasting and bragging

 John 8:1-11: This story tells of Jesus forgiving a woman who had been caught in adultery, even though under Jewish law she was supposed to be stoned for her crime.
 This has caused confusion among some believers who struggle to reconcile this act with other passages in the Bible that talk about justice and punishment for sins.